chris-vest/argocd_workshop/steps/0x_AllScripts.md

 Open up the [meta-application](../applications/02_meta/meta_application.yaml) and update line 15 with _your own repo URL_ (if you haven't done so already).
 I.e. the URL to your forked repository.

+Now apply the meta-app Application:

 `kubectl apply -f applications/02_meta/meta_application.yaml`

+ArgoCD is now "watching" the `application` directory of your repository!

 ## 04 Prometheus